Col du Lautaret

 Col du Lautaret (2058 m) is a high mountain pass in the department of Hautes-Alpes in France.

-It marks the boundary between the valleys of the Romanche and the Guisane, a tributary of the Durance which has its source at the col. The valleys are linked by national route 91 (Grenoble – Le Bourg-d'Oisans – Briançon).
+It marks the boundary between the valleys of the Romanche and the Guisane, a tributary of the Durance which has its source at the col. The valleys are linked by the route départementale 1091 (formerly the national route 91) (Grenoble – Le Bourg-d'Oisans – Briançon).
 The Lautaret is one of the lowest points on the ridge line which separates the "north" (mainly in the Rhône-Alpes région) and "south" (mainly in the Provence-Alpes-Côte d'Azur région) geographic areas of the French Alps.

 The Col has long been used as a communication route between Grenoble and Briançon, and as a step for reaching Italy across the Alps through the Col de Montgenèvre.

 The Col is open all year round and provides good views of La Meije to the south-west and the Grand Galibier to the north.
 It is also well known for its botanical garden managed by the Université Grenoble Alpes.
 The route to the south side of the Col du Galibier leaves from the Lautaret.

 Cycle racing

 Details of the climbs

-From the west, the climb starts at Les Clapier, near Le Bourg-d'Oisans, from where the climb is 34.1 km long, gaining 1312 m in altitude, at an average gradient of 3.8%, with the steepest section being at 7.5% in the first kilometre.
+From the west, the climb starts at Les Clapier, near Le Bourg-d'Oisans, from where the climb is 34.1 km long, gaining 1312 m in altitude, at an average gradient of 3.8%, with the steepest section being at 8.1% in the first kilometre.

-The eastern approach commences at Briançon, from where there is 27.7 km to the summit, gaining 853 m in altitude, at an average gradient of 3.1%, with a maximum of 5.2%.
+The eastern approach commences at Briançon, from where there is 27.7 km to the summit, gaining 853 m in altitude, at an average gradient of 3.1%, with a maximum of 7.5%.